-The activity programme is managed by a diversional therapist.
+The activity programme is managed by two diversional therapists.
 The programme provides residents with a variety of individual and group activities and maintains their links with the community.

 The food service meets the nutritional needs of the residents.
 All meals are prepared on-site.
-Kitchen staff have food safety qualifications.
 Residents and family confirmed satisfaction with meals provided.